barrel/barrel-dev-best-practices/howtos/how-to-add-icons.md

 **TBD**

-## Notes
+## Caveats
-- There can be only one `id` attribute with the same value defined in the entire HTML document.
+- There can be only one `id` attribute with the same value defined in the entire HTML document, so this includes svg files.
+- Any `<?xml` declarations at the top of the svg file should be stripped to keep the HTML document valid.
+This is only required for svgs that are directly output in html.

 ### Questions
 - Can any of the above be automated with a local "task"?